Ahmed-Al-Mohammadi/Heart_Disease/README.md

 This interactive application, built with `Streamlit`, allows a user to input medical data and receive an immediate prediction about the likelihood of having heart disease.

-*(It is highly recommended to add a screenshot or GIF of your Streamlit app in action here)*

 ## ✨ Features